Fraternity and Sorority Life

 - What does this organization do to support its members academically?
 What is the chapter GPA?

 - What does this organization do for the College and community?
-What are your expectations of members in regards to completing community service?
+What are your expectations of members in regards to participating in community service?

 - Are the members involved in activities outside of the fraternity?